felipesllopes/felipesllopes/README.md

 ### About me:
 Hello, I'm Felipe Lopes! 👋😀

-I am a student of Systems Analysis and Development at Universidade [Cândido Mendes](https://www.candidomendes.edu.br/). 📚💻
+Graduated in Systems Analysis and Development from the University [Cândido Mendes](https://www.candidomendes.edu.br/). 📚💻

 I'm 28 years old and I live in Rio de Janeiro.